 Exercise regularly – this will improve your posture and improve muscle strength.
 Aim for 30 minutes of moderate physical activity most days.
 This can be broken into shorter blocks of exercise if you prefer.
 Exercising with a friend or as part of a team is also a great idea and helps keep you motivated.
 If you need help getting started, or you haven’t exercised in a while, talk with your doctor, a physiotherapist or an exercise physiologist for advice.

 Develop good posture – try to be aware of your posture particularly when sitting at home, at work or in the car.
-Avoid slouching, poking your chin out and working with your head down for long periods of time.
+Avoid slouching, poking your chin out and working with your head down for long periods.

 Avoid sleeping on your stomach – this overextends your neck.
 Choose a pillow that supports your neck properly.

-Take regular stretch breaks – when you’re driving, standing or sitting for long periods of time.
+Take regular stretch breaks – when you’re driving, standing or sitting for long periods.
 Every hour or so, take a moment to stretch or move about.
 This will help change the position of your joints and loosen your muscles.